-Samples from the field are labeled on the container with an indelible marker.
+Samples from the field are labeled on the container (or on a label; please specify) with an indelible marker.
 Label information includes:

-- \ site identification
+- 1. Site identification

-- \ date and time of collection
+- 2. Date and time of collection

-- \ preservative added, if applicable
+- 3. Preservative added, if applicable

-- \ designation of "field-filtered" (for metals) as applicable
+- 4. Indication of field-filtration (for metals) as applicable

-sample type (i.e., analysis(es)) to be performed
+- 5. Sample type (i.e., analysis(es)) to be performed